lsst-sqre/nublado1/README.md

 * Create the service: `kubectl create -f nginx-service.yml`.

-* Create a deployment configuration from the template.  `HOSTNAME` must be set to the DNS entry you created at the beginning of the installation.
+* Create a deployment configuration from the nginx-deployment-template.  `HOSTNAME` must be set to the DNS entry you created at the beginning of the installation.
 Create the deployment.

 * Retrieve the externally-visible IP address from the service.  `kubectl describe service jld-nginx | grep ^LoadBalancer | awk '{print $3}'` will work.
 You may need to wait a little while before it shows up.
+Update the DNS record you created earlier with the IP of the service.

 * If you already have an ingress controller you can just use the `nginx-ingress.yml` ingress definition; if you do this you will need